-The Master of Science degree is available to qualified students who desire advanced preparation in a variety of clinical specialty areas.
-The program is approved by the Board of Registered Nursing, and accredited by the Commission on Collegiate Nursing Education (1 Dupont Circle, NW, Suite 530, Washington, DC, 20036-1120, phone: 202-887-6791).
+The Master of Science degree is available to qualified students who desire advanced preparation in a variety of areas of clinical specialization and executive management.
+Our Master’s programs are all approved by the California State Board of Registered Nursing and accredited by the Commission of Collegiate Nursing Education (1 Dupont Circle, NW, Suite 530, Washington, DC, 20036-1120, phone 202-887-6791.

 Our philosophy for graduate nursing education is grounded in the reality that healthcare around the globe, our nation’s healthcare system and the practice of nursing are constantly changing and adapting to the needs of highly diverse populations.
 “Illness-based” care has been replaced with a new focus on “wellness” and graduate-educated nurses play key clinical and leadership roles in maintaining the wellness of communities and individual patients.